-To navigate to the DHW Parameters Screen, touch the DHW faucet icon on the Configure Screen.
+To navigate to the DHW Screen, touch the DHW faucet icon on the Configure Screen.

-DHW Parameters has all the same parameters as CH1 and CH2 with a few exceptions.
+DHW has all the same parameters as CH1 and CH2 with one exception.
 DHW has the following additional parameters for adjustment:

-DHW Offset - Upon a DHW heat demand, the unit will control the outlet temperature to the DHW Set Point plus the DHW Offset (set point + DHW Offset).
+• DHW Offset - Upon a DHW heat demand, the unit will control the outlet temperature to the DHW Set Point plus the DHW Offset (set point + DHW Offset).

-For example, with a DHW Set Point of $140^{\circ}F$ and a DHW Offset of $40^{\circ}F$, the unit will control the boiler/heater outlet temperature to $180^{\circ}F$ ($140^{\circ}F + 40^{\circ}F$) to satisfy the heat demand.
+For example, with a DHW Set Point of 140°F and a DHW Offset of 40°F, the unit will control the boiler/heater outlet temperature to 180°F (140°F + 40°F) to satisfy the heat demand.